MicrosoftDocs/biztalk-docs/his/core/sna-performance-monitor-interface1.md

 ---
 description: "Learn more about: SNA Performance Monitor Interface"
-title: "SNA Performance Monitor Interface1 | Microsoft Docs" ms.custom: ""
+title: "SNA Performance Monitor Interface1" ms.custom: ""
 ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: dcc13cf1-1113-4f90-8b36-2a51bf48eb29
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # SNA Performance Monitor Interface
 This section describes the interface for performance monitoring (Perfmon) used by SNADIS links that Microsoft Host Integration Server supplies.
 This interface is provided to simplify the integration of SNADIS-compliant link services with the Microsoft Windows System Monitor applications.
 It provides a common look-and-feel to all link service performance counters exported by SNADIS links, independent of the vendor and link transport (channel, Twinax, SDLC, X.25, TR, E/Net, and so on).